IJustDev/lazuli/README.md

 2. [Installation](#installation)

 ## What the fuck
-This is an repository that is intended for transforming an Amazon product into an Jekyll post.
+This is an repository that is intended for transforming an Amazon product into an Jekyll post or any other kind of post using the templaing eninge eruby.

 ## Usage